kkevinchou/Oncilla/README.md

 if multiple animation events come in, how do we know which one to play on top of another?
 (in the data file, we can include a priority of animations)

+TODO: render animation, use cached animations in resource manager